PowerOffice/go-api/Documentation/Registration.md

 You must have a PowerOffice Go user before you can register your application.

-Currently you must request access to PowerOffice Go [here](http://www.poweroffice.no/go/) or an existing user must invite you.
+Currently you can request access to PowerOffice Go [here](http://www.poweroffice.no/go/) or an existing user must invite you.
+If you want a test user for API testing, don't hesitate to contact us on go-api@poweroffice.no.

 ## Registering your application